Automatic topography of high-dimensional data sets by non-parametric Density Peak clustering: Introduction

-In this work we introduce a method for reconstructing what we call the \emph{topography} of a data set, namely a simplified human-readable chart of the probability distribution, conveying information on the height of all the probability peaks as well as on the organization of these peaks in larger structures.
-This chart provides immediate visual information not only about the clusters, but also about their relationships with each other.
-If the probability distribution includes $N$ peaks, the topography consists in a $N\times N$ symmetric matrix, in which the diagonal entries are the heights of the peaks and the off- diagonal entries are the heights of the saddle points separating these peaks.
-An entry is equal to zero if the two peaks are not in contact.
-This matrix can be represented in the form of a tree diagram, like in references~\cite{hartigan1981consistency,HDBSCAN,RobustSL,RobustDB}, a chart that unveils the hierarchies by focusing on the highest saddles between clusters.
-More in general, we will show that the topography can be visualized by one of the approaches developed for representing the kinetic models derived by Markov State Model analysis~\cite{MSM2010}.
+In this work we introduce Density Peaks Advanced (DPA), a method for reconstructing what we call the \emph{topography} of a data set, or a simplified human-readable chart of the probability distribution.
+The topography conveys information on the height of all the probability peaks as well as on the organization of these peaks in larger structures.
+When density peaks are identified as clusters, the topography provides an immediate visual information about their relationships to one another.
+If the probability distribution includes $N$ peaks (or clusters), the topography consists in a $N\times N$ symmetric matrix in which the diagonal entries are the heights of the peaks and the off- diagonal entries are the heights of the saddle points.
+As we discuss in the following, a saddle point between two peaks is estimated by searching the point of highest density among all the points at the border between the two peaks.
+An off-diagonal entry is set to zero if the two peaks are not in contact.
+This matrix can be represented in the form of a tree diagram, like in refs.~\cite{hartigan1981consistency,HDBSCAN,RobustSL,RobustDB}, obtaining a chart that unveils the hierarchies by focusing on the highest saddles between peaks.
+We will also show that complementary information about the topography can be visualized by applying one of the approaches developed for representing the kinetic models derived by Markov State Model analysis~\cite{MSM2010}.